DailyVanity/react-gravity-forms/readme.md

 $ npm install --save react-gravity-form
 ```

-## unit tests
+## testing
-In this repo there are unit tests which test the rough lines of the form.
+In this repo there are unit tests which test the business logic of the form.
 This allows us to develop this application better and make shure every use case works.

-For testing we use [jest](http://jestjs.io/) and @testing-library/react
+For testing we use [jest](http://jestjs.io/) and [@testing-library/react](https://stackoverflow.com/a/74019619/15070611).
+We use @tesing-libary because it is much more powerfull then react-test-renderer and compared to enzyme it's not dead.

 ### Backend